pjordann/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 [PortSwigger Lab: DOM XSS in document.write sink using source location.search inside a select element](https://portswigger.net/web-security/cross-site-scripting/dom-based/lab-document-write-sink-inside-select-element)

-### DOM XSS JSON.parse web messages - addEventListener
+### DOM XSS JSON.parse web messages - addEventListener + JSON.parse

 >Target use web messaging and parses the message as JSON.
 Exploiting the vulnerability by constructing an HTML page on the exploit server that exploits DOM XSS vulnerability and steal victim cookie.